ivanajovanovic/UQEF-Dynamic/README.md

 - **Python Version**: Compatible with Python 3.11
 - **Dependencies**: Core dependencies will be automatically installed with any of the above methods

-## Requirements/Dependencies and Environment Setup
+## Dependencies and Environment Setup

 ### Core Dependencies